Easily use any BOM as a Gradle Version Catalog.

 Customizing Version Aliases

-The version alias generation logic can be customized by overriding the property versionNameGenerator
+The version alias generation logic can be customized by overriding the property versionNameGenerator in GeneratorConfig

 generate("myLibs") {